AriFordsham/GHCWiki/new-axioms/discussion-page.md

 ## Comparisons to other approaches with overlaps

-- [ http://hackage.haskell.org/trac/ghc/wiki/TFvsFD](http://hackage.haskell.org/trac/ghc/wiki/TFvsFD) \[Thank you Etienne, and there's a very helpful **See also**.\] Several examples where Type Functions don't seem to be as helpful as Type Classes/Constraints/FunDeps.
+- [ http://hackage.haskell.org/trac/ghc/wiki/TFvsFD](http://hackage.haskell.org/trac/ghc/wiki/TFvsFD) \[Thank you Etienne, and there's a very helpful **See also**.\] Several examples where Type Functions don't seem to be as powerful as Type Classes/Constraints/FunDeps.
 Some of these examples need overlaps, but not all.
 Equality constraints seem to make type refinement more 'eager' than under TF's.

-- [ http://okmij.org/ftp/Haskell/PeanoArithm.lhs](http://okmij.org/ftp/Haskell/PeanoArithm.lhs) \[referenced from the TF vs FD discussion\]
+- [ http://okmij.org/ftp/Haskell/PeanoArithm.lhs](http://okmij.org/ftp/Haskell/PeanoArithm.lhs) \[referenced from the TF vs FD discussion\] Exploits a bi-directional FunDep technique, to get subtraction of type-level Nats using only a definition of add.

 ## Comments

 - **Instance validation** for type families is 'eager' -- that is, each instance is validated for overlap at point of declaration.

-  - Contrast that instance validation (in GHC) for classes is 'negligent' (or 'generous' depending on your point of view: can't use the word 'lazy'): you can declare overlaps that compile OK, but then GHC complains at the use site that it has irresolvable overlaps.
+  - Contrast that instance validation (in GHC) for classes is 'negligent' (or 'relaxed', or 'generous' depending on your point of view: can't use the word 'lazy'): you can declare overlaps that compile OK, but then GHC complains at the use site that it has irresolvable overlaps.
 (The use site might be GHCi.)
-  - GHC behaves like that because your code might not have an irresolvable use, so it's trying to be generous.
+  - GHC behaves like that because your code's usages might all be resolvable, so it's trying to be generous.
   - Or GHC might select different instances for what seem like the same uses.
   - Compiler flag IncoherentInstances is a good way to make this effect worse.
   - BTW Hugs' validation for overlaps is eager.